-8.14 HTTP Keywords
+7.12 HTTP Keywords

-Using the HTTP specific sticky buffers (see Modifier Keywords) provides a way to efficiently inspect the specific fields of HTTP protocol communications.
-After specifying a sticky buffer in a rule it should be followed by one or more Payload Keywords or using pcre (Perl Compatible Regular Expressions).
+Using the HTTP specific sticky buffers provides a way to efficiently inspect specific fields of the HTTP protocol.
+After specifying a sticky buffer in a rule it should be followed by one or more doc:payload-keywords.